Integrating the arts into core curriculum and new math Framework for California schools: Districts complete summer homework

 Impacting student learning using the arts in their classrooms is a goal of NCSOS’ Strategic Arts Plan created in partnership with local educational partners.

-Teachers drive the types of professional development meaning they recommend meaningful workshops or institutes such as BE THE SPARK! according to Jackson.

-“Teachers often feel they have layers of work, so many concepts to work into their instruction,” Jackson said.
-“We want to show them how these concepts are integrated rather than separated into their own silo.”

-The event was sponsored by the NCSSO in partnership with the Nevada County Arts Council, at the Nevada County School of the Arts for Nevada County TK through 12th grade teachers and administrators.
+The event was sponsored by the NCSOS in partnership with the Nevada County Arts Council and held at the Nevada County School of the Arts for Nevada County TK through 12th grade teachers and administrators.

 Teachers are also becoming familiar with the 2023 Mathematics Framework which will give a sense of the overarching vision and direction for mathematics instruction in California, according to the California Department of Education (CDA).